How To Deal With Friends Who Do Not Respect You?

 Laakasuo & Rotkirch (2017) checked how people’s personalities are related to the different characteristics of their three closest friends.

-• They found that people with high Openness were more likely to have friends who live further away, are of the opposite sex and another ethnicity, and whom they meet less often.
+• They found that people with high Openness were more likely to have friends who live further away, are of the opposite gender, and another ethnicity, and whom they meet less often.

-• While those high on Agreeableness and Extroversion were related to more traditional friendship ties.
+• Those high on Agreeableness and Extroversion were related to more traditional friendship ties.

 Motivational speaker Jim Rohn once said, “You are the average of the five people you spend the most time with.”
 So, ask yourself, are you becoming the average of your disrespectful friends?